devstopfix/elixoids/README.md

 You may need to install Elixir and Erlang, on a Mac you can use homebrew:

     brew install elixir

+*Master* is currently being refactored and a lot of code being removed and replaced with Elixir 1.4 features such as Registry.

 # Run